canton7/SyncTrayzor/README.md

  - Has a built-in web browser, so you don't need to fire up an external browser.
  - Optionally starts on login, so you don't need to set up Syncthing as a service.
- - Has drop-box style file download. progress window
+ - Has drop-box style file download / progress window
+ - Tray icon indicates when synchronization is occurring.
+ - Alerts you when:
+    - You have file conflicts
+    - One of your folders is out of sync
+    - Folders finish syncing
+    - Devices connect / disconnect
  - Can watch your folders for changes, so you don't have to poll them frequently:
     - Syncthing on its own has to poll your folders, in order to see if any files have changed.
     - SyncTrayzor will watch your folders for changes, and alert Syncthing the second anything changes.
     - This means you can increase the polling interval in Syncthing, avoiding the resource usage of high-frequency polling, but still have any changes propagated straight away.
     - Folder watching respects the ignores configured in Syncthing.
- - Tray icon indicates when synchronization is occurring.
- - Optional tray messages when folders have finished syncing.
+ - Has a tool to help you resolve file conflicts
- - Contains translations for 13 languages.
+ - Contains translations for many languages

 ![Screenshot](readme/screenshot.png)